dlowe-net/irken/README.md

   top of the user list in channels, their messages are highlighted in blue, and a message window is automatically opened for them on startup.
 * `ignore` - Allows you to ignore all messages from certain nicks.
-* `ijchain` - Implements integration with the ijchain bot in the freenode #tcl channel.
+* `ijchain` - Implements integration with the ijchain and ischain bots in the freenode #tcl channel.
 * `inlineimages` - Displays images mentioned on IRC inline.
+* `popupmenus` - Add popup menus for operations on channels, servers, and users.
 * `restorewinpos` - Keeps track of your window position and opens it at the same place on startup.
+* `rot13` - Add popup menu command for decoding rot13 and a /rot13 command.
 * `search` - Adds /search <pattern> command which outputs matching lines to a new window.